Ain't No Doubt: Composition

-"Ain't No Doubt" is Nail's most successful hit worldwide, peaking at number one in Ireland and the United Kingdom, as well as reaching the top 10 in Australia (5), Belgium (5), Denmark (10), the Netherlands (9), New Zealand (4), and Sweden (3).
-On the Eurochart Hot 100, it peaked at number eight in August 1992, as well as topping the European Adult Contemporary Radio Chart.
-The song became Nail's only hit in North America, reaching number 58 on the RPM Top Singles chart in Canada.

 Critical reception

-Larry Flick from Billboard called the song a "slick, R&B/pop shuffler", noting that "storytelling verses are offset by hummable chorus that sticks in your brain after the first listen.
+Larry Flick from Billboard magazine named the song a "slick, R&B/pop shuffler", noting that here, "storytelling verses are offset by hummable chorus that sticks in your brain after the first listen.
 Overall relaxed vibe of track will easily open AC doors."
 Randy Clark from Cash Box found that it "has its roots in seventies soul and disco, which is enjoying a club popularity in the UK right now."
 He added, "Jimmy talks a little on the verses, borrows a girl voice for the bridge then sings the almost military-march sounding chorus."
 A reviewer from Daily Mirror complimented Mason-James, stating that "it's her lung-busting voice that has made the song such a delight".
 Tom Ewing of Freaky Trigger felt it's a "one-of-a-kind meeting of pub rock and swingbeat: ruminative, finger-pointing spoken passages broken up by a two-fisted funk chorus that lunges at you like a closing time drunk."
 He remarked that "it's also an unintentionally funny record."

 Dave Sholin from the Gavin Report commented, "A full-blown pop production with a rhythmic groove provides this artist, voted England's "sexiest man", with dynamic material.
 He complimented its "bright instrumentation" and "a superb vocal arrangement" that gives the song a "fresh appeal".
 Paul Mathur from Melody Maker wrote, "Nail is about an inch away from brilliance and is therefore a failure.
 Life's tough.
 It starts with spoken bit that echoes Kevin Rowland of all people and there's a bit where the girl says she loves him and he mumbles, "she's lying" with a throwaway magnificence.
 Then it all goes horribly wrong and the bargain bins rumble menacingly.
 The video stars the most beautiful girl in Britain though so set your timers."
 Pan-European magazine Music & Media noted that from BBC detective series Spender actor Nail "has now started spending time on the top slot in the UK singles chart.
 The spoken verses and sung chorus together make a nice pop/dance tune in the no man's land between Jason Donovan and Simply Red."
 Newcastle Journal described it as a "mournful song [where] he sings and talks".